SystemsApproach/sdn/arch.rst

   configuration and operation interfaces (also using gNMI and gNOI), but does so at the network level rather than the device level.

-* **Controlling Switches:** Allows shaping the data plane packet processing pipelines of the network switches and subsequent control of flow rules, group, meters and other building blocks within those pipelines.
+* **Controlling Switches:** Controls the data plane packet processing pipelines of the network switches and provides subsequent control of flow rules, groups, meters and other building blocks within those pipelines.

 With respect to this last role, ONOS exports a northbound